-The start of daily smoking is often after re-sorting of students between elementary and secondary education.
-I employ a novel identification strategy based on this re-sorting, in order to estimate peer effects in youth smoking.
-The reflection problem is addressed by peers' pre-secondary-school smoking, which is not influenced by the current interaction.
-The self-selection is minimized by own pre-secondary school behavior and the pre-existing smoking prevalence among older schoolmates.
-The empirical findings from the Czech Republic, where the prevalence of youth smoking has recently reached high levels, suggest that male youth smoking is affected by classmates, while female smoking is not.
+The start of daily smoking is often shortly after the resorting of students between elementary and secondary education.
+This paper employs a novel identification strategy based on this resorting, in order to estimate peer effects in youth smoking.
+We address the reflection problem by peers' pre-secondary-school smoking, which is not influenced by the current social interaction of classmates.
+The self-selection of students into secondary schools, based on their unobserved preferences toward smoking, is controlled for using own pre-secondary school behavior and the existing prevalence of smoking among older schoolmates.
+The empirical findings based on data from the Czech Republic, where the prevalence of youth smoking prevalence reached high levels, suggest that male youth smoking is significantly affected by classmates, while female smoking is not.